-~ We conducted additional experiments with the proposed baseline method and various other methods to further explore the performance of cross-dataset 3D visual grounding.
+~ We conducted additional experiments using the proposed baseline method and using various other methods for further exploration of the performance of cross-dataset 3D visual grounding.

-\section{{Additional Ablation Study}}
+\subsection{{Additional Ablation Study}}

-\textbf{Do joint learning of 2D and 3D help?} The proposed method (DETR3D+Trans+CLIP w/ joint\_train) used 2D and 3D features and learns visual grounding with joint training using the loss $\mathcal{L}_{cls}(o_{2d})$ + $\mathcal{L}_{cls}(o_{3d})$ + $\mathcal{L}_{cls}([o_{2d} + o_{3d}])$.
-Table~\ref{table:result_add_ablation} shows the performance of {DETR3D+Trans+CLIP} w/o joint\_train using only $\mathcal{L}_{cls}([o_{2d} + o_{3d}])$.
-The result shows a slight drop in performance compared to the joint training approach {DETR3D+Trans+CLIP w/ joint\_train}.
-This indicates that it is more effective to predict the target object with each 2D and 3D feature and their summation than with only the sum of 2D and 3D features.
-We found that the joint training strategy contributes to improving the performance of the visual grounding task in the cross-dataset setting.
+\textbf{Effects of joint learning of 2D and 3D.} The proposed method (\textit{Ours} w/ joint\_train) uses 2D and 3D features and learned visual grounding with joint training using the loss $\mathcal{L}_{cls}(o_{2d})$ + $\mathcal{L}_{cls}(o_{3d})$ + $\mathcal{L}_{cls}([o_{2d} + o_{3d}])$.
+Table~\ref{table:result_add_ablation} presents the performance of \textit{Ours} wo/ joint\_train using only $\mathcal{L}_{cls}([o_{2d} + o_{3d}])$.
+The results exhibit a slight drop in performance compared to the joint training approach \textit{Ours} w/ joint\_train.
+This finding indicates that predicting the target object with each 2D and 3D feature and their summation is more effective than with only the sum of 2D and 3D features.
+Results demonstrated that the joint training strategy contributes to improvement of the performance of the visual grounding task in the cross-dataset setting.